monionek/Guess_anime_character/README.md

 - leaderboard for users
 - shop where for points you get by playing you can buy badges and profile icons

-I have used Jikan api for this project: https://jikan.moe
+For accesing data about anime characters I have used Jikan api for this: https://jikan.moe Project is created mostly in next.js using typescript, jwt for user information, dotenv for env variables